ContextLab/supereeg/docs/tutorial/brain_objects.rst

-You can resample your data by specifying a new resample rate
+You can resample your data by specifying a new sample rate

 .. code:: ipython2